Health Fitness Management

 - Provide leadership and service to the university community through continuing education.

 - Promote self-directed learning and critical thinking as desirable professional behavior.

 - Exploration of a variety of health, fitness, and wellness settings to allow students the opportunity to determine specific career goals.

 A program run through our Exercise Prescription class for senior-level students, Saxon Fit provides an experiential learning opportunity, fusing classroom concepts with hands-on, independent application.
 Senior-level students work with Alfred University faculty and staff members to achieve individual physical fitness and wellness goals through individualized personal training.

 Students meet with their clients to obtain baseline information before developing a vetted program that runs for several weeks before conducting post testing to determine effectiveness and improvement.
 This program has already generated immense interest and students leave with a sense of accomplishment and understanding of how to apply classroom information.

-Their program, Age Avengers, brings together multiple generations from caregivers to children, to promote the joy and importance of physical activity and healthy lifestyles.
-Through initial development to meetings with YMCA staff, the students created and conduct the program on November 10th, with the hope that the Hornell YMCA will continue this program on a monthly basis.
+Their program, Age Avengers, brought together multiple generations from caregivers to children, to promote the joy and importance of physical activity and healthy lifestyles.
+Through initial development to meetings with YMCA staff, the students created and conducted the program on November 10th, with the hope that the Hornell YMCA will continue this program on a monthly basis.

 - Understanding and illustrating the practical application of mechanical, physical, and kinematic concepts of musculoskeletal anatomy.